bodrick/awesome/TOPICS.md

 *   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno/MAUI

+## winui3

+*   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno/MAUI
+*   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
+Including Windows Security tools, Encryption, Nextcloud, Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
+*   [microsoft/CsWinRT](https://github.com/microsoft/CsWinRT) - C# language projection for the Windows Runtime
+*   [Paving-Base/APK-Installer](https://github.com/Paving-Base/APK-Installer) - An Android Application Installer for Windows
+*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
+*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
+It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
+The toolkit is part of the .NET Foundation.

 ## aatu

 *   [JamesCJ60/Universal-x86-Tuning-Utility](https://github.com/JamesCJ60/Universal-x86-Tuning-Utility) - Unlock the full potential of your Intel/AMD based device.